skypanther/PiLit/readme.md

 On your Raspberry Pi:

-1. Download this repo
+1. Download this repo --
+	2. Preferred method: `git clone git@github.com:skypanther/clc.git`
+	3. Or, download the zip, extract to a clc folder in your home directory
-2. Run `npm install`
+2. Change to the clc directory and run `npm install`
 3. Add the pi user to the gpio group: `sudo usermod -a -G gpio pi`
 4. Run the following command to configure udev: